Submodules of normalisers in groupoid C*-algebras and discrete group coactions: Introduction

 Submodules in C*-algebras also appear in noncommutative Cartan subalgebras \cite{noncommutativeCartanExel}.
-For an inclusion of C*-algebras $B\subset A$, Exel defined inverse semigroups that consist of slices, which are certain $B$-submodules in $A$.
-In this paper, we prove that the inverse semigroups of slices are isomorphic to the inverse semigroups of bisections in $G$ if we take $A=C^*_r(G)$ and $B=C_0(G^{(0)})$, where $G$ is effective \'etale groupoids (Corollary \ref{corollary inverse semigroup of bisections are inverse semigroup of slices}).
+For an inclusion of C*-algebras $B\subset A$, Exel defined an inverse semigroup that consists of slices, which are certain $B$-submodules in $A$.
+In this paper, we prove that the inverse semigroups of slices are isomorphic to the inverse semigroups of bisections in $G$ if we take $A=C^*_r(G)$ and $B=C_0(G^{(0)})$, where $G$ is an effective \'etale groupoid (Corollary \ref{corollary inverse semigroup of bisections are inverse semigroup of slices}).

 This paper is organized as follows.
 In Section 1, we recall fundamental notions on \'etale groupoids, groupoid C*-algebras, discrete group coactions and inverse semigroups.
 In Section 2, we prove our main theorems.
-First, we prove that there exists a one-to-one correspondence between certain $C_0(G^{(0)})$-submodules in groupoid C*-algebras $C^*_r(G)$ and open sets in \'etale groupoids $G$ (Theorem \ref{theorem main theorem about sub module}).
+First, we prove that there exists a one-to-one correspondence between $C_0(G^{(0)})$-submodules of normalizers in a groupoid C*-algebra $C^*_r(G)$ and open sets in the underlying \'etale groupoid $G$ (Theorem \ref{theorem main theorem about sub module}).
 Then we obtain two corollaries.
 The first corollary deals with inverse semigroups of slices.
 More precisely, we prove that inverse semigroups of slices are isomorphic to inverse semigroups of bisections for groupoid C*-algebras associated to effective \'etale groupoids (Corollary \ref{corollary inverse semigroup of bisections are inverse semigroup of slices}).
 The second corollary deals with discrete group coactions on groupoid C*-algebras.
 Namely, we obtain characterization of discrete group coactions on groupoid C*-algebras that are induced from cocycles (Corollary \ref{corollary coaction of discrete group on groupoid C*-algebras}).
 In Subsection \ref{subsection Galois correspondence for discrete group coactions on groupoid C*-algebras }, we obtain the Galois correspondence result for discrete group coactions on groupoid C*-algebras (Corollary \ref{corollary galois corr for discrete group coactions}) by analysing discrete group cocycles.

 \begin{acknowledge} The author would like to thank Prof.\ Takeshi Katsura for his support and encouragement.
-The author is also grateful to Yuhei Suzuki for fruitful discussions. \end{acknowledge}
+The author is also grateful to Yuhei Suzuki for fruitful discussions.
+In addition, the author would like to express his gratitude to the anonymous reviewer for the constructive comments and suggestions.
+This work was supported by JST CREST Grant Number JPMJCR1913 and RIKEN Special Postdoctoral Researcher Program. \end{acknowledge}